 Homework is an essential part of being a successful learner in life.
-At Lanercost, we value its place as it helps our children to practise and perfect their skills, as well as deepen their knowledge, understanding and skills through regular short bursts of repetitive tasks.
-We would like your child to do a little task every day to help to retain knowledge better better.
+At Lanercost, we value its place as it helps our children to practise and perfect their skills, as well as deepen their knowledge and understanding through carefully chosen consolidation tasks.
 Homework also gives parents an idea of what your child is learning in school.

-- Read most nights for at least 10 minutes from Reception up to 20 minutes in Year 6 (it not always necessary to read to an adult in upper Key Stage 2 - Y5 and Y6).
+- Reading most nights for at least 10 minutes from Reception, working towards 20 minutes in Year 6.
+It is not always necessary to read to an adult in upper Key Stage 2 (Y5 and Y6), however we would always encourage parents and carers to share in the stories their children are reading.

 - Sign the Reading Diary each day that your child reads - this should be at least four times per week